kamilmuzyka/reviseus/README.md

 -   User inputs are escaped where appropriate to prevent XSS attacks (mainly when a feature required the use of innerHTML instead of textContent).

--   Users can authenticated themselves using their Google accounts.
+-   Users can log in using their Google accounts in order to access all the app features.

--   The app adjusts its UI to the user's authentication status and other factors (certain elements hide and show as users log in and log out, join and leave groups).
+-   The app adjusts its UI to the user's authentication status and other factors (certain elements hide and show as users log in and log out or join and leave groups).

 -   Users can add posts and post answers.